irsl/dfwfw/CONFIG.md

  - src_container: optional, see `container_definition`
  - dst_network: see `network_definition`
  - dst_container: see `container_definition`
- - expose_port: optional, see `expose_port_definition`
+ - expose_port: see `expose_port_definition`

-In case of the source container filtering, both src_network and src_container should be defined.
+The --to-destination parameter of the iptables rules will be generated based on the destination network/container defined in the actual rule.

 Both dst_network and dst_container should be defined and should match only one container.
 This latter is not enforced, it just makes not too much sense if it matched many.